davejacobs/mint/README.md

 [The Mint library]: #ii_the_mint_library

+### `mint` command vocabulary ###

+Not all commandline arguments will be read as files. `mint` has a certain vocabulary that you can use, for example, to manipulate configuration options or edit layout files.

+Currently, the `mint` vocabulary consists of `set`, `edit`, and `config`.

-### Mint configuration ###
+### `mint` configuration ###

-A more powerful and reconfigurable version of Mint uses config files so that you can get the power of convention with the flexibility of configuration.
-You can configure Mint on a global, user-wide, or local (directory-specific) scale to avoid passing commandline options every time you call `mint`.
+`mint` is capable of using config files to harness the power of convention without sacrificing the flexibility of configuration.
+You can configure `mint` on a global, user-wide, or local (directory-specific) scale to avoid passing commandline options every time you call `mint`.

 To set a local (directory-specific) configuration option, call `mint set`:

     mint set [local] --template serif-professional --destination final

-This will create a config file: ./.mint/config.yaml
+This will create (or update) a config file: ./.mint/config.yml

 It will contain: